ankane/carrot2-ruby/README.md

 ## Heroku

-Carrot2 can be easily deployed to Heroku.
+The Carrot2 server can be deployed to Heroku with:

 ```sh
 cd path/to/carrot2/dcs